dulibrarytech/digitaldu-frontend/README.md

 Ways to get in touch:

-* Kim Pham (IT Librarian at University of Denver) - kim.pham60@du.edu
+* Contact the University Libraries software development team: libdev@du.edu
 * Create an issue in this repository